 Moving Toward Joy

 Taking action in the midst of opposition comes with many challenges.
-Taking time to reflect allows us to figure out what best suits us in each moment, and then learn new ways to prioritize our particular needs.
+When we take time to reflect, we can figure out what best suits us in each moment, and then learn new ways to prioritize our particular needs.

 The Community Element